atsushieno/uapmd/docs/design/THIRD_PARTY.md

   - We use travesty for VST3.
   - We can use lilv for LV2.
   - We hope to use clap-wrapper for CLAP to load them as VST3.
-    - There is no hosting library (there won't be, as it will compete against Bitwig Studio)
+    - There is no official hosting library (there won't be, as it will compete against Bitwig Studio)
     - It's okay to limit CLAP ability down to what VST3 offers, it's their problem.
 - Other options:
   - juce_audio_plugin_client